Educators

 Are you ready to ignite your students’ passion for civic engagement?
 Project Sidewalk presents an incredible opportunity for educators to empower their students through hands-on experience and skill development!
 By integrating our dynamic, user-friendly platform into your curriculum, students can earn volunteer hours while honing essential advocacy skills that will last a lifetime.

-Our curriculum features six engaging modules designed specifically for educators, offering a step-by-step guide on navigating the Project Sidewalk website and conducting impactful sidewalk audits right in their own communities.
+Our curriculum includes modules designed specifically for educators, offering a step-by-step guide to navigating the Project Sidewalk website and conducting impactful sidewalk audits in their own communities.
 This is more than just a curriculum; it’s a chance for students to actively contribute to making their neighborhoods more accessible and inclusive.

 Let’s inspire the next generation of advocates and changemakers, one sidewalk at a time!
 Ready to get started?
 Let us know if you’re interested!